degensprotocol/docs/guide.md

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/3K7HSDmFzrc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

-## Why can't I use bitcoin?
+## Why can't I use Bitcoin?

-Degens is unlike your typical sportsbook that accepts bitcoin as we use ethereum smart contracts.
+Degens is unlike your typical sportsbook that accepts Bitcoin as we use ethereum smart contracts.
 This technology has numerous benefits which aren't available when using Bitcoin.

-You can easily use your favorite crypto-exchange to exchange your bitcoin into ETH/DAI with some of the most popular ones being Coinbase and Binance.
+You can easily use your favorite crypto-exchange to exchange your Bitcoin into ETH/DAI with some of the most popular ones being Coinbase and Binance.

 # Betting